 Cheryl had been working with Gant on a catalog when they asked if she’d design their showroom for fashion week.
 That was the first project that Cheryl and Jeffrey worked on together as C&JKatzStudio.
 Shortly after, they designed the first freestanding Gant store—it was on Columbus Avenue in the Upper West Side.
 The third project was the design of Gant in-store shops, which were installed in department stores around the country.

-A couple of years later, just as Cheryl and Jeffrey began working with a start-up company called Domain—a project that had them spending half their time back in Boston and introduced them to the home furnishings world—their first child, Fanny was born.
-After a couple of years of shuttling between NY and Boston with Fanny (who amassed a great number of frequent flyer miles by the time she was two) they decided to settle back in Boston.
-A year later their son Oliver was born.
+A couple of years later, just as Cheryl and Jeffrey began working with a start-up company called Domain—a project that had them spending half their time back in Boston and introduced them to the home furnishings world—their first child, Fen was born.
+After a couple of years of shuttling between NY and Boston with Fen (who amassed a great number of frequent flyer miles by two years old) they decided to settle back in Boston.
+A year later their second child Oliver was born.

-Since then the duo has designed dozens of residences as well as a lot of restaurants, retail shops, exhibits and workspaces.
+Since then the duo has designed dozens of residences as well as a lot of restaurants, retail shops, exhibits, workspaces, and private clubs.
 They’ve written a couple of books and hundreds of articles along the way and have garnered a fair share of awards and accolades, including their induction into the New England Design Hall of Fame in 2009.

 We work with an extraordinary team:

 Shane O'Brien joined the studio in 2012 when he was a graduate student at the Boston Architectural College.
 He received a Master of Architecture degree in 2016.
-He has been the project manager for a diverse array of projects including the Library Bar at The Country Club in Brookline, the Gold Bar at Menton, Spark Capital's New York offices, Longwood Cricket Club, and many residences.
+He has been the Project Manager for a diverse array of projects including the Library Bar at The Country Club in Brookline, the Gold Bar at Menton, Spark Capital's New York and Boston offices, Longwood Cricket Club, and many residences.
+Shane was named Senior Designer in September 2021.

 Paria Heidari joined the studio in August, 2018 after receiving a Master Arts in Adaptive Reuse from RISD.
 Paria has a Bachelor of Science in Architecture from Soore University of Tehran.
 Her professional experience includes seven years at Pooyandeh Naghsh Architects in Tehran.
-Since arriving at the studio Paria has working with Jeffrey and Shane on the Athena Cluster at MIT, The Graphic in Somerville, and workspaces for Flywire in Boston and Chicago.
+Since arriving at the studio Paria has working with Jeffrey and Shane on the Athena Cluster at MIT, The Graphic in Somerville, workspaces for Flywire in Boston and Chicago, and residential projects in Boston, Newton and Brookline, MA..

-Diana Faust has been our bookkeeper for 15 years.
-She has guided the business with attention to detail, a sense of calm, and an incredibly good nature.
+Diana Faust has been our bookkeeper for 20 years (which means that she started when she was 14 years old).
+Wise beyond her years, she has guided the business with attention to detail, a sense of calm, and an incredibly good nature.